fru-io/docs-live/docs/jobs.md

+---
+title: Jobs
+description: How DDEV-Live hosting works withh the concept of jobs
+---
 # Jobs

 Many of the commands that are issued against the DDEV-Live platform are processed as a job.
 In each instance of a command that generates a job you will be given a job ID that allows you to track the status of the job.
 When a job is complete it is not deleted so that you can continue to check it's status as necessary.